Secrets to Where I Change My Coins to Cash for Free

 Each bank varies so much that you need to call ahead to make sure you’re not wasting your time.
 Even between branches of the same bank, you can find differences in their policies.

-When you call ahead, here’s what you should ask about coin cashing:
+When you call ahead and talk with the bank teller, here’s what you should ask about making coin deposits:

 - Do they have a coin counting machine?